 Responding effectively to climate change requires assessing the impacts of climate policies.
-Whilst emissions reduction efforts can be measured through science-based metrics like degree centigrade or greenhouse gas concentrations in the atmosphere, adaptation and resilience occur in complex socio-ecological systems and in context-specific settings that do not easily lend themselves to standardised measurement.
+While emission reduction efforts can be measured through science-based metrics like degree centigrade or greenhouse gas concentrations in the atmosphere, adaptation and resilience are change processes occurring in context-specific settings that do not easily lend themselves to standardised measurement.
 Timo Leiter’s PhD research therefore explores how progress on climate change adaptation can be assessed at global, national and sub-national level.
 He is drawing on multi-year participant observation at the UN climate change negotiations and on action research with government officials in the design of adaptation monitoring and evaluation systems.
 Timo’s timely research contributes to scholarship on global environmental governance, international negotiations, climate change adaptation and monitoring & evaluation (M&E).

 Timo’s PhD research, his advisory and outreach activities seek to support climate action under the Paris Agreement, in particular the implementation of its transparency framework and the operationalisation of the Global Stocktake.
 Timo has also developed practical tools and guidance including:

 - The Adaptation M&E Navigator to match M&E purposes with suitable methods and approaches